privacyguides/privacyguides.org/docs/passwords.en.md

 !!! recommendation

     **pass** is a Unix command-line password manager.
-It stores credentials as `gpg` encrypted files that can be organized in folder hierarchies.
+It stores credentials as `gpg` encrypted files that can be organized into folder hierarchies.

     [:octicons-home-16: Homepage](https://www.passwordstore.org){ .md-button .md-button--primary }
     [:octicons-info-16:](https://git.zx2c4.com/password-store/about){ .card-link title=Documentation}